 18. Sapphire and Diamond Ring – September

 This impressive ring features a 5.35-carat emerald-cut sapphire with a beautiful, dark hue as the center stone.
-A barrel-cut diamond sits on each shoulder and points out the sapphire’s gorgeous color.
+A barrel-cut diamond sits on each shoulder and certainly points out the sapphire’s gorgeous color.

 19. Tourmaline and Opal Antique Engagement Ring – October

-If you’re looking for an unusual engagement ring for your future bride, you’ve found it.
+If you’re looking for an unusual engagement ring for your future bride, then you’ve found it.
 This substantial ring is anything but ordinary.
 It features both October birthstones (tourmaline and opal) combined with silver.